 There isn’t too much maintenance – you’ll need to lubricate it from time to time and adjust the tension as needed.
 This is like you do on an outdoor bike but should be a lot less due to using it inside.

 It does have a fixed gear which means that while the flywheel is moving so are the pedals It means there is no freewheeling when you want to recover.
 To stop the pedals moving you have to push back gently on pedals or push down on the resistance knob to use it as a brake.
-This type of arrangement and bike that allow coasting are over $1000.
+This type of arrangement and bike that allow coasting are the premium ones.
 This arrangement helps with pulling the legs through and making it easier to stand while pedaling.

 The guard around the chain is to protect it from sweat and dirt but this will also stop your ankles and clothes from getting caught in the chain too.

 The pedals come with toe cups and straps to fit athletic shoes.
 You slide your shoes in and tighten the strap to give a good firm grip on the pedals to push and pull when in or out of the saddle.